muasya-victor/farmers-hub-backend/README.md

 ## Stack

-The Rest-Api is build in Php Laravel.
+The Web App is build in Php Laravel and Blade template engine.

 ## Setup
 1. Clone the repo